KushalRoyChowdhury/classic-game-hub/README.md

 **Classic Game Hub** is a stunningly designed web application that brings your childhood favorite board games into the modern era.
 Featuring **Tic-Tac-Toe**, **Snake & Ladders**, and **Ludo**, this hub offers a seamless **Online Multiplayer** experience alongside local PvP and PvAI modes.

-Built with a "Neon Retro" aesthetic, glassmorphism UI, and smooth Framer Motion animations, it's designed to look as good as it plays.
+Rebuilt for **v2.0** with a "Neon Retro" aesthetic, glassmorphism UI, client-side routing, and smooth Framer Motion animations, it's designed to look as good as it plays.

 ## 🚀 Features